 Is Click Fraud Illegal?

 “Often, as there are not any specific provisions regarding click fraud or another type of online advertising fraud, often the courts would try to apply general fraud provisions of criminal codes to mobile add fraud,” she added.
-“Innumerable institutions are one-step behind cybercrimes; thus, there is often a lack of specific legislation that directly corresponds to fraudulent online activities,” she added.
+“Innumerable institutions are one step behind cybercrimes; thus, there is often a lack of specific legislation that directly corresponds to fraudulent online activities,” she added.
 Today, as far as is known, click farms and botnets are not illegal, although some aspects of their operations can be prosecuted under numerous laws.

 Intermediate Thoughts on Click Fraud